andrewjw/site/_posts/2011-02-25-communicating-with-stakeholders.md

 know what work is currently on your plate before they ask you to do something.
 What's the best way to keep a status board up to date?

-Traditionally we have had a <a href="http://www.bugzilla.org/">Bugzilla installation</a> which was used to store a record of almost every change we made.
+Traditionally we have had a [Bugzilla installation](http://www.bugzilla.org/) which was used to store a record of almost every change we made.
 A <a href="http://mikewest.org/2006/06/subversion-post-commit-hooks-101">subversion post commit hook</a> allows us to link every commit back to a piece of work in Bugzilla.
 This works well for coding in an